pedrinnh/compiler/README.md

-# maybe this will be a compiler
+# maybe this will be a compiler some day